-Protestors taunted Homeland Security Secretary Kirstjen Nielsen as she tried to eat her dinner at a Washington, D.C.
-Mexican restaurant.
+Homeland Security Secretary Kirstjen Nielsen taunted by protesters as she eats at Mexican restaurant

 One male protester can be heard asking Nielsen, “How dare you spend your evening here eating dinner as you’re complicit in the separation and deportation of over 10,000 children separated from their parents?
 How can you enjoy a Mexican dinner as you’re deporting and imprisoning tens of thousands of people who come here seeking asylum in the United States?
 We call on you to end family separation and abolish ICE!”